 The specific activities considered as qualifying activities are as follows:

-• Distributing goods or materials from a designated zone to resellers, including those who modify the goods for resale, provided that the distribution occurs in or from a designated free zone
+- Distributing goods from a designated zone to resellers, including those who modify them, within a designated free zone

-• Engaging in any activities ancillary to the abovementioned, where the ancillary activity supports the main qualifying activity without serving an independent function
+- Engaging in activities ancillary to the abovementioned, where the ancillary activity supports the main qualifying activity without serving an independent function

-On the other hand, the following excluded activities will be subject to the 9% corporate tax rate:
+On the other hand, income from the following excluded activities (not qualifying income) will be subject to the 9% corporate tax rate:

 Entities may contact their Free Zone Authority to verify their eligibility.